20 Tips for School Social Media

 Additionally, social media algorithms prioritize pages that post frequently.
 Note, though, that this doesn’t mean spamming your audience.
 Restrict yourself to posting quality content at daily or twice-daily intervals.

 And really, if in doubt, worry less about how much you’re posting and more about the quality of it.
 If you have multiple great things to share in one day, do it.
-There are no rules in social media (well, except the ones you agreed to when signing up; you did read that user agreement, right?).
+There are no rules in social media — except the ones you agreed to when signing up; you did read that user agreement, right?

-A high-quality social media post contains information your audience wants to see.
+A high-quality social media post contains information your school audience wants to see.
+A good social post for your school is something like:

-It’s the warm-and-fuzzy posts that get your families excited to see their children.
-It’s the funny videos your students and teachers make.
-It’s a hilarious selfie of your principal with the custodians or your cafeteria team’s latest creation.
+- A hilarious selfie of your principal cheesing with the custodians or your cafeteria team’s latest creation.

-It’s #ThrowbackThursday photos of your teachers then versus now — or a post celebrating a high school graduate headed to Yale in the fall, such as this one from Glendale Unified School District:
+Or it’s a post celebrating your high school graduates, such as this one from Glendale Unified School District:

 Your followers want posts that are informative, funny, thought-provoking, or authentic.